Reid Miles: Biography

 Miles was born in Chicago, Illinois, on July 4, 1927, but, following the Stock Market Crash and the separation of his parents, moved with his mother to Long Beach, California, in 1929.

 After high school Miles joined the Navy and, following his discharge, moved to Los Angeles to enroll at Chouinard Art Institute.

-After working in New York City in the early 1950s for John Hermansader and Esquire magazine and Margaret Hockaday's advertising firm, Miles was hired in his own right around 1955 by Francis Wolff of the jazz record label Blue Note to design album covers when the label began releasing their recordings on 12" LPs.
-Miles designed over five hundred covers, frequently incorporating the session photographs of Francis Wolff and, later, his own photographs, although many of his later designs dispensed entirely with photographs.
+After working in New York City in the early 1950s for John Hermansader and Esquire magazine and Margaret Hockaday's advertising firm, Miles was hired in his own right around 1956 by Francis Wolff of the jazz record label Blue Note to design album covers when the label began releasing their recordings on 12" LPs.
+During his eleven-year tenure as art director at Blue Note, Miles designed approximately 350 LP covers, (Note: Based on their catalogue numbering scheme, Blue Note Records prepared and/or issued 373 LPs during Reid Miles’ tenure (1956 to October 1967).
+The "1500" LP Series (1500-1599) produced 100 LPs; and the subsequent "80000" LP Series (84001-84273) produced 272 LPs.
+Therefore, allowing for a couple dozen LP covers that were prepared by other artists (primarily during the "1500" series) would yield approximately 350 covers."Blue Note Records Discography Project") frequently incorporating the session photographs of Francis Wolff and, later, his own photographs, although many of his later designs dispensed entirely with photographs.

 Miles wasn't particularly interested in jazz, professing to have much more of an interest in classical music; he received several copies of each Blue Note album he designed but gave most of them to friends or sold them to used record shops.
 Miles used the descriptions of the sessions relayed to him by producer Alfred Lion to create the artwork.

 Lion's retirement as a record producer in 1967 coincided with the end of Miles' connection with Blue Note.
 "Fifty Bucks an album...they loved it, thought it was modern, they thought it went with the music...one or two colors to work with at that time and some outrageous graphics!"

 As a photographer, Miles moved to Hollywood, California in 1971 and operated a studio under the name Reid Miles Inc.

 He later directed television commercials, which garnered him a Clio Award in 1976.